 A previous disability retirement based on a different condition will not qualify a new disability benefit application for an exception to the five-year rule.

-Please see the "How does the OPERS Health Care Program work with Medicare?" section on page 11 for Medicare enrollment.
+Please see the "How does the OPERS Health Care Program work with Medicare?" section on page 11 for information about disability and Medicare enrollment.